 However, in the reply thread fellow consultant Trevor Miller (@TrevorAMiller) was having the same issue with his fairly new tenant also missing the lyncdiscover.<tenant name>.onmicrosoft.com DNS record.
 Despite trying the P2P call trick and waiting several days, the record still did not exist.
 I suggested he try the fix above for specifying the -OverridePowerShellUri to create his PowerShell session and this worked for him.

-So if you have a new tenant and the lyncdiscover URL is missing (even after making a P2P call), try using that parameter with your tenant specific admin URL to workaround the issue.
-Then open a ticket with Microsoft and work through support to find out why your DNS record for your tenant isn’t being created.
+If you have a new tenant and the lyncdiscover URL is missing (even after making a P2P call), try using that parameter with your tenant-specific admin URL to workaround the issue.
+If that does not work, you should open a ticket with Microsoft and work through support to find out why your DNS record for your tenant isn’t being created.